Smoking Fish

 • Soaked wood chips may be used for hot smoking.

 • Wet wood produces smoke that is rich in vapor, soot, and many unburned particles.
-The smoke is dark, heavy consisting of large particles.
+The smoke is dark and heavy, consisting of large particles.

-• Meats with wet surface acquire smoke faster, unfortunately the heavier particles and soot are easily attracted.
+• Meat with a wet surface acquires smoke faster.
+Unfortunately, the heavier particles and soot are easily attracted.
 The resulting color is dark and the flavor inferior.

 • The fish that was dried before smoking will develop the most attractive color.